MikeJaredS/hermiter/cran-comments.md

 Days since last update: 1

-Explanation: Fixed minor issues in c++ source code causing the build to fail on Solaris as brought to the package maintainer's attention by Prof Ripley.
+Explanation: Fixed minor issues in c++ source code causing the build to fail on Solaris along with ASAN/valgrind issues as brought to the package maintainer's attention by Prof Ripley.